hykim-soulis/Store-Backend-Project/README.md

 ## Installation and Startup

 1. Clone the repository
-2. npm install
+2. Run "npm install"
-3. find config.env content from the below information
+3. Create config.env file at root and copy and paste the information from below config.env section
+4. Create "store_backend_dev" and "store_backend_test" database
+5. Create "project_user" with password "project456" and grant all privileges
-4. setup your Postgres database, connect and create tables by db-migrate up command
+6. Connect with "store_backend_dev" database and create tables using "db-migrate up" command
-5. npm run start
+7. Run "npm run start"
+8. See REQUIREMENTS.MD file for data shapes and endpoints

 ## Required Technologies